-&lt;sup>aAlthough we have not formally covered recursion yet, we expect that you have seen it before and know enough to follow this example.
+^aAlthough we have not formally covered recursion yet, we expect that you have seen it before and know enough to follow this example.
+If not, ask your instructor or a friend for help.

 Example 6.16.
 The Fibonacci sequence is a sequence of numbers that is of interest in various mathematical and computing applications.
-They are defined using the following recurrence relation:a
+They are defined using the following recurrence relation:^a